Ramirezerik/HomeMenu/README.md

 # homeMenu.
-Personalized menu featuring select snacks and beverages using HTML and CSS to display listed items accessible using QR code.
+Personalized menu featuring select snacks and beverages using HTML and CSS to render a styled, easy to read list of items accessible using QR code.